gorpipe/gor/documentation/src/command/WRITE.rst

 The ``-c`` and ``-m`` options are used to encrypt the output of the WRITE command. ``-c`` tells the command to use column store compression for the output and ``-m`` is used to encrypt the files with the MD5 algorithm.

 The ``-i`` option writes an index file containing the file position of each chromosome.
+This option requires a type to be set, which can be FULL or CHROM.

 The ``-l`` option selects the compression level to be used by the deflater.
 Default: 1 (BEST_SPEED)